Kelly Mark Logo

 Embracing new challenges to build something special for UofTHacks 13

 As a tech hackathon, our goal is to always evolve and keep pushing the boundaries of what students can do.
-We reached over 30,000 website views, more than doubled our social media engagement, and received 3,500+, more applications than ever before.
+We reached over 30,000 website views, more than doubled our social media engagement, and received 3,500+ applications, more than ever before.

 Rendering problems our team faced.

-ImageAnalytics for our landing page over the course of our campaign.
+Analytics for our landing page over the course of our campaign.

 KEY LESSONS